 Speaking of doing things simple but good: Mike Lee surely knows how to entertain and motivate an audience.
-If you show up in this costume, you’ve already gained attention.
-His talk made me think of Christian Heilmann’s closing talk at Fronteers 2010 which gave the audience such a positive vibe.
-Mike pointed out that you shouldn’t follow what other people do, but stay ahead of the competition.
-People are willing to pay for quality and there’s already enough crap available on this world.
+If you show up in a funny costume, you've already gained attention.
+His talk made me think of Christian Heilmann's closing talk at Fronteers 2010 which gave the audience such a positive vibe.
+Mike pointed out that you should not follow what other people do, but stay ahead of the competition.
+People are willing to pay for quality and there's already enough crap available on this world.

 My enthusiasm went down the drain during the shameless product plug "It's more than just a language".
 The whole talk was about a code generation tool for .Net which may have been a good starter for simple web based applications, like the current state of the Apache Rave administration interface (if it was using Java instead of .Net).
 I need a list of all [name of the business object] and then manipulate the values of an individual [name of the object] which has its own, simple structure in a database.
 Although this tool may help you rapidly add or change screens and one of its features enables end users to send feedback to the developers, I don't see what it has to do with agile.
 Agile is not a tool, it's the way how you organise your processes and some tools may help you with that.

 - if the test is hard to write, refactor the code